A proposal is a written offer to solve a technical problem

 between columns and between the items in a column.
 The

 title and the table number should appear at the top.
+It

 In separating parts of the table from one another- that